Cinnamon rolls are one of my favorite breakfast recipes. With the sweet taste of a cake, these Cake Mix Cinnamon Rolls are foolproof to make.

 - 1 container Cream cheese frosting

 - Start by mixing yeast and warm water.
 Let sit for 5 minutes.
-Meanwhile prepare a 13x0 inch pan with non stick cooking spray.
+Meanwhile prepare a round pan with non stick cooking spray.

 - Once your dough has risen punch the middle and then form into a ball again.
 Allow it to sit while you get the inside ready.
 In a small bowl whisk together melted butter, ground cinnamon, and brown sugar.